-Managing debt can be stressful and complicated.
-Proceeding in an individual voluntary arrangement (IVA) with your creditors could make a real difference to you, writing off debt you cannot afford to pay.
+We understand that managing debt can be stressful and complicated – which is why proceeding with an Individual Voluntary Arrangement could make a real difference, allowing you to write off debt that you cannot afford to pay.

-Is an Individual Voluntary Arrangement (IVA) right for you?
+Is an Individual Voluntary Arrangement right for you?

-An IVA could also be the right solution for debtors who are sole traders, or self-employed.
-In most cases, entering into an IVA will allow you to carry on trading, making it a more attractive alternative to bankruptcy.
+An IVA could also be the right solution for sole traders or self-employed individuals because in most cases, entering into an IVA will allow you to carry on trading, making it a much more attractive alternative to bankruptcy.

 - You may be able to retain assets such as your home

-- At the end of an IVA any remaining debts are written off
+- At the end of the IVA period remaining debts are written off

 - You will need to stick to the budget for the IVA period

-- You may be asked to release some equity within your property
+- You may be asked to release some equity from your property

 - IVAs are likely to appear on your credit file

-- If you fail to maintain your agreed repayments, you could be made bankrupt
+- If you fail to keep up payments, you could be made bankrupt

 How much will I repay?

-In an Individual Voluntary Arrangement (IVA), you repay only what you can afford to, for a fixed period.
+With an Individual Voluntary Arrangement, you repay only what you can reasonably afford, for a fixed period of time.
 Once the IVA period is complete, any remaining debt is written off.